xqux/diacpp/dia/implementation/qt-dependencies/pseorend/graphic-primitives/README.md

 If the text doesn't fit into the primitive, then instead it will try to display "···", if this text also doesn't fit, then nothing will be displayed.

-# Figures
+# Blocks
-The main figures are stored in syntactic-blocks, each element of which is inherited from GraphicFigure.
+All blocks are represented by figures and stored in *syntactic-blocks*, each element of which is inherited from *GraphicFigure*.

 | Instruction | Figure        |
 | ----------- | ------------- |